kvherwijnen/itp-security/README.md

 the route.
 In the [BacklogController](app/Http/Controllers/BacklogController.php) I could check if the user has access to that route

 ### Admin
-is not authorize to have access to all the routes;
+as an admin you are restricted to some routes;
 - can view the backlog
 - can not edit the backlog

 ### Production
-has access to all routes;
+has access to all the routes;
 - can edit the backlog
 - can create the backlog
 - can view the backlog

-The application is hosted on [heroku](https://...)
+The application is hosted on [heroku](https://den-doelder-project.herokuapp.com)